 Croatian Cooking: Makovnjača – Poppy Seed Roll

-Makovnjača, or poppyseed roll is actually a traditional Croatian dessert that doesn’t have an exact historical story.
+Makovnjača or poppyseed roll is actually a traditional Croatian dessert that doesn’t have an actual historical story.
 There is no specific time when this dessert has become “Croatian” or where it was made for the first time.

-There are actually a few countries in central and eastern Europe that claim the poppyseed roll as their own national dessert.
+A few countries in central and eastern Europe claim the poppyseed roll as their own national dessert.
 Regardless we Croatians love it.

-There are also similar desserts that look like makovnjača, though these are instead filled with the walnuts, cacao powder, different types of jam, hazelnuts or also with carob.
+There are also similar desserts that look like makovnjača, though these are instead filled with walnuts, cacao powder, different types of jam, hazelnuts, or also with carob.
 There are no limits to what flavors you can make, so get creative and try one for yourself.